leharb/HandwrittenDigitClassification/README.md

 # HandwrittenDigitClassification

-# Program to make predictions on the MNIST Handwritten dataset by training a neural network classifier.
+# Program to make predictions on the MNIST Handwritten Digits Dataset by training a neural network classifier.

 # Neural network characteristics used in the program